hlindberg/misc-puppet-docs/type2/type2.md

     }

 A discriminator can also be added to avoid having to search for the one non-nil value.
-This discriminator could be a reference to the corresponding score data type (`EInteger`, `EString`, etc), but it is then difficult to handle the union type which has no `E` equivalence.
+This discriminator could be a reference to the corresponding ecore data type (`EInteger`, `EString`, etc), but it is then difficult to handle the union type which has no `E` equivalence.
 Instead, the discriminator is a reference to its Puppet Type.

     class DataUnion {
-      has_one type, PAbsractType
+      has_one type, PAbstractType
       has_many_attr int, Integer
       has_many_attr str, String
       has_many_attr bool, Boolean